AspadaX/TextExplorer/README.md

 ## Features

-- **Vector Search:** Utilizes advanced vector search to quickly locate relevant information in large texts.
+- **Semantic Search:** Utilizes advanced vector search to quickly locate relevant information in large texts.
 - **User Interface:** Provides a rudimentary UI for interacting with the text data, adding new documents, and managing collections.
 - **Document Management:** Allows for the addition and deletion of document collections.